 THE BENEFITS OF YOGA FOR MEN

 I couldn’t be happier with the popularity of my videos with men.
-There is nothing more rewarding than bringing yoga to a population that can benefit from it so profoundly and for whom it is not as accessible as we might hope.
+There is nothing more rewarding than bringing yoga to a population that can benefit from it so profoundly and for whom it is not as accessible as we would hope.
 Regular students quickly report experiencing relief from debilitating pain, reduced overall tension, greater kinaesthetic awareness, improved suppleness and agility, more energy, better breath control, improved posture, fewer injuries and radical improvements in their athletic performance.
 They also find that they naturally start to make healthier life choices and look after themselves better.

 THE DIFFERENCES BETWEEN MALE AND FEMALE YOGA STUDENTS

 There are not all that many differences between the way men and women practice yoga from the point of view of poses and sequencing but there are some distinctions that can make a home practice a good choice for men.
-In fact, many of the points I make in this article apply equally to men as to women but due to social considerations, these reasons don’t typically preclude women from finding a yoga class that they enjoy, whereas men may find this harder.
+In fact, many of the points I make in this article apply equally to men as to women but due to societal considerations, these reasons don’t typically preclude women from finding a yoga class that they enjoy, whereas men may find this more challenging.

 For the most part, the mats that are available in gyms and studios are regular-sized which I hear for some men can be like wearing shoes that are a size too small.
 This can be an additional problem if the studio is packed and space is in short supply.
 Manduka does a great XL mat for home use and a lighter one for travel.
 They’re not cheap but they are really nicely made and last a lifetime.

 Everybody gets tight.
 You can get tight from practicing lots of sport but also from exercising too little.
 Yoga is fantastic for remedying both these causes of tension.
-If you’re tight from over-activity, the flexibility poses can help to release tension and if you’re tight from a too-sedentary lifestyle, the bodyweight strength movements can balance you out.
+If you’re tight from over-activity, the flexibility poses can help to release tension and if you’re tight from a too-sedentary lifestyle, the bodyweight strength movements will balance you out.

 Both men and women get tight in the hips, men maybe more so in the hamstrings and shoulders.
 The primary difference is that women have more tools to release tension so the build up may not be as intense.
-Women typically feel more comfortable dropping into yoga classes and sorting through the abundance of free content that is available online.
+Women typically feel more comfortable dropping into yoga classes and sifting through the abundance of free content that is available online.

 LACK OF KNOWLEDGE